 Kiln dried logs are recommended by stove manufacturers, stove fitters, sweeps and most fans of wood burning stoves and fires.
 So what exactly is the big deal?
 Read on to find out…

-Our kiln dried logs have a moisture content around 8-12%.
+Our kiln dried logs have a moisture content between 10 – 15%.
 They will light more easily, burn consistently and cause little or no soot or deposits on your stove glass or chimney.
 Kiln dried logs burn hotter than less well seasoned alternatives.
-In addition, we exclusively use Beech and Ash which you will find produce more BTU’s* per weight than other species.
+In addition, we primarily use Beech and Ash which you will find produce more BTU’s* per weight than other species.

 Ideally a log for burning should be no higher than 20% moisture content.
 This is achievable by air drying in the right conditions but takes skill and time.
 Ash may take 18 months but Oak as long as 3-4 years!